IgniteUI/igniteui-xplat-docs/doc/en/components/link-button.md

 ### Floating Action Button

-We can create a floating action button just like what we do for the previous buttons, we will switch the variant to `fab`:
+And for a floating action button, we can switch to `fab` variant:

 ```html
 <igc-link-button